The Mathematical Gazette

-The Mathematical Gazette is a triannual peer-reviewed academic journal published by Cambridge University Press on behalf of the Mathematical Association.
-It covers mathematics education with a focus on the 15–20 years age range.
+The Mathematical Gazette is a triannual peer-reviewed academic journal published by Taylor & Francis on behalf of the Association for Mathematics in Education.
+It covers mathematics education with a focus on upper secondary school through to early-stage university study.

 The journal was established in 1894 by Edward Mann Langley as the successor to the Reports of the Association for the Improvement of Geometrical Teaching.
 William John Greenstreet was its editor-in-chief for more than thirty years (1897–1930).
-Since 2000, the editor is Gerry Leversha.
+Since July 2025, the editor is Peter Rowlett.

 Editors-in-chief

 The following persons are or have been editor-in-chief: